“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 The DNA is a deoxyribonucleic acid while the RNA is ribonucleic acid.
 Both chemicals are information storage units, we can say.
 DNA is present in almost every organism except some viruses having RNA as their genetic material.
 Besides storing the information, both transfer the information too.

-The nucleic acid is a long chain of nucleotides know as polynucleotide chain– a class of biopolymers.
+The nucleic acid is a long chain of nucleotides known as a polynucleotide chain– a class of biopolymers.
 The acidic nature of it, is because of the phosphoric acid present on the backbone which is neutralized at pH 7.8 to 8.8.

 The DNA is present in a cell nucleus, known as the genome of an organism, but some DNA is also present in membrane-bounded organelles such as mitochondria and chloroplast.
 Those type of DNA is known as extrachromosomal or cytoplasmic DNA.
 We had written an amazing article on present topics.
 Read it here: Extrachromosomal or organelle DNA.